paul-dickman/starter-academic/content/sastips/pnr_check.md

 tags = ["SAS","SAStips"]
 +++

-<p>Swedish personal identification numbers (PNRs) comprise 10 digits (12 if century of
-birth is included).
-The first 6 digits represent date of birth (YYMMDD), the ninth digit represents gender (even for females and odd for males), and the tenth digit is a check digit which can be constructed from the preceding nine digits.</p>
+Swedish personal identification numbers (PNRs) comprise 10 digits (12 if century of birth is included).
+The first 6 digits represent date of birth (YYMMDD), the ninth digit represents gender (even for females and odd for males), and the tenth digit is a check digit which can be constructed from the preceding nine digits.
-<p>SAS code for verifying PNRs is shown below.
-This code can be downloaded <a href="../pnr_check.sas">here</a>.</p>
+SAS code for verifying PNRs is shown below.
+This code can be downloaded [here](pnr_check.sas).

-<h3>Algorithm for calculating the check digit</h3>
+### Algorithm for calculating the check digit

-<p>First multiply each of the first nine digits in the PNR by the digits 2,1,2,1,2,1,2,1,2
-and calculate the cumulative sum of each of these 9 calculations.
+Consider the PNR 310317-099x.
+First multiply each of the first nine digits in the PNR by the digits 2,1,2,1,2,1,2,1,2 and calculate the cumulative sum of each of these 9 calculations.
 If the product results in a number greater than 10, then add the individual digits.
-For example, 9 times 2 = 18, so we add 9 (the sum of 1 and 8) to the cumulative sum in the example below. </p>
+For example, 9 times 2 = 18, so we add 9 (the sum of 1 and 8) to the cumulative sum in the example below.

 <table border="1" width="78%">
   <tr>
     <td width="8%" align="right">3</td>